 Jasper Ridge Partners is a fee-only financial advisor firm that is headquartered in Fort Worth, Texas, and can serve investors in Texas and California.
-The firm has $18.37 billion in assets under management (AUM), most of which is from private investment vehicles.
 Wealth preservation and investment management are at the core of Jasper Ridge Partners’ services.

 Jasper Ridge Partners Background

 Jasper Ridge Partners was originally part of billionaire businessman Robert Bass’ investment company, Robert M. Bass Group, which was established in 1985.
 Jasper Ridge Partners became a separate firm in 2005.
 Today, Jasper Ridge Partners is under the ownership of managing partners Mark Wolfson, Richard Hayes, Linda Assante, Jeremy Wolfe, George Phipps, Cayman Seacrest and Cori Duncan.

 Certifications at the firm include certified public accountant (CPA) and one chartered financial analyst (CFA).

 Jasper Ridge Partners Client Types and Account Minimums